Sreenadh1543/Android-User-Interface/README.md

    Concepts to be explored

+   **Toast Counter**

+   Concepts to be explored

    > View and View Groups

    >Linear layout to Create graphical user interface.

    >Using Layout editor to create user interface.

    >Explore Palette, Component Tree, Design Editor , Tool bar for testing the GUI with resources.

    >Exploring the properties section in the design editor and using the tool to adjust properties on views.

    > Using blue print to understand view boundaries.

-   **Toast Counter**

-   Concepts to be explored

-   > Layout Management with actionable button views.